-Travertine are all natural stone that will suit any home style and décor as they come in a wide range off finishes, edges and colours.
+Travertine is an all-natural stone that will suit any home style and décor as they come in a wide range of finishes, edges, and colours.

 So what types of travertine are there on the market?
 Plenty!

-They are broken down to different finishes.
+We can break them down into different finishes.
 Which you should choose mainly comes down to personal preference (sometimes its application).

 We’ll go through the types of Travertine finishes below, so you know exactly what to shop for.

 (H) Honed – Smooth, flat and consistent surface achieved by grinding one side of the unfinished stone.
-It has Non-reflective qualities without bumps or ridges.
-Honed finishes are suitable for all applications that include indoor and outdoor usage.
-The honed Travertine can be used on floors or walls, bathrooms, showers, kitchens and pool areas.
+It has non-reflective qualities without bumps or ridges.
+Honed finishes work good for all applications that include indoor and outdoor usage.
+You can use honed Travertine on floors or walls, bathrooms, showers, kitchens and pool areas.